Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Conclusion

 I managed to design a system which is working pretty well so far.
 It could still be improved to provide reliable readings in low-light conditions.
-I plan follow-up posts about the radio communication and software aspects of the system.
+If you are interested, please see my follow-up posts about the radio communication and software aspects of the system.

 References